-Swim in the Outdoor Pools or the Beach
+1. Swim in the outdoor pools or the beaches

 Vienna has lots of outdoor pools, as well as beaches around the city.
 This allows you to cool down in the summer heat.

-For beaches heads to Alte Donau station on the subway, and then run right outside of the station so you are walking north along Arbeiterstrandbadstraße.
+For beaches head to Alte Donau station on the subway, and then run right outside of the station so you are walking north along the street Arbeiterstrandbadstraße.
 You’ll then find several places to go on the right-hand side.
 You have to pay to enter the pools and beaches but it isn’t that much.

 Prater is a huge park north of the city centre.
 As well as a huge amount of green space which is perfect for hiking, cycling, or just relaxing, you’ll find the Prater Amusement Park or Wurstelprater.
 This park is one of the oldest in the world and has a big Ferris called the Wiener Riesenrad which still has wooden cabins and is a famous landmark in the city.
 The amusement park has lots of rides for all ages, including bumper cars, roller coasters, a house of horror and lots of others.
 Visit the website below to see all the attractions.